mindsdb/mindsdb/mindsdb/integrations/handlers/cohere_handler/README.md

 # Cohere Handler

-Cohere ML handler for MindsDB provides interfaces to connect with Cohere ML ia APIs and pull Cohere ML Capabilites into MindsDB.
+Cohere ML handler for MindsDB provides interfaces to connect with Cohere ML via APIs and pull Cohere ML Capabilites into MindsDB.

 ## Cohere